Munitions Operations Technician (WEX-US)

-Advises the Munitions Superintendent and MASO of any potential problems.
+Advises expeditiously the Munitions Superintendent/Munitions Operations Supervisor of any potential problems.

 Conducts warehouse inventories and advises the Superintendent about any discrepancies.

-Reconciles the ADR file against CAS records monthly to ensure ADR documentation accurately reflects CAS information; documents results and briefs MASO on findings and corrections.
+Reconciles the ADR file against CAS records monthly to ensure documentation accurately reflects CAS information; informs the senior person about any problems.

-Ensures munitions shipments are booked through Freight and tracks departure status.
+Follows-up on munitions shipments booked through Freight and tracks departure status.

 Works necessary hours, to include stand-by duties, to support mission requirements during peacetime and combat contingencies.

-Performs other duties as assigned by the Munitions Superintendent.
+Performs other duties as assigned by the Munitions Superintendent/Munitions Operations Supervisor.